-Having the skills to de-escalate a potentially violent situation has never been more important, especially in retail and other service settings.
-Reports of front-line workers and supervisors in stores, restaurants, bars and hotels facing customer anger over COVID-19 restrictions and mandates regularly appear in the media.
+Having the skills to de-escalate a confrontational or potentially violent situation has never been more important, especially in retail and other service settings.
+Reports of customer anger directed at front-line workers and supervisors in stores, restaurants, bars, hotels and other service industries regularly appear in the media.

-"Often staff who are responsible for enforcing rules about vaccine mandates, masks, and capacity limits are ill-equipped to handle the verbal abuse and aggression that come their way," says Kristy Cork, WSPS Workplace Mental Health Consultant.
+"Often staff who are responsible for enforcing rules are ill-equipped to handle the verbal abuse and aggression that come their way," says Kristy Cork, WSPS Workplace Mental Health Consultant.
 "The skills and techniques needed to de-escalate situations are not inherent; they have to be learned.

 "Saying and doing the right things at the right time can nip potentially violent situations in the bud and prevent them from escalating further.
 Conversely, the wrong approach can make things worse."

 To help workplaces address this challenge, WSPS has developed a new half-day virtual workshop, Violence and Harassment Prevention: Situational Awareness and De-Escalation.
 The workshop helps participants recognize situations that may put workers and managers at risk, understand de-escalation techniques, and practice their new skills.
 "We want people dealing with agitated customers to respond with thought rather than react automatically: is this going to help or hurt the situation?"

 Kristy shares five tips on how to better prepare your staff to deal with angry or agitated customers and achieve the best possible outcome.

 1. Choose the right people for frontline positions.
 Appoint staff members who are self-aware, effective communicators, can help people stay calm, and are able to keep their cool, says Kristy.
 "We're not trying to win; we’re trying to come to an understanding."
 Encourage employees to let you know if they are not comfortable dealing with agitated customers.